xubinzheng/BlueCrew/readme.md

 The Bluetooth Low Energy (BLE) beacons enable the service platform to effectively monitor and report due to their long life battery capability, small size, low cost, off-the-shelf availability with wireless technology that is license-free, open-standard, and developed specifically for this type low power need application.
 The hardware is easier to scale since the standard off-the-shelf packaging requires no customization thus saving development time and cost – a major development hurdle for most IoT applications

-The customer base can be the hospital operator itself or 3rd parties such as equipment suppliers
+The customer base can be the hospital operator itself or 3rd parties such as equipment suppliers.